 I follow this same approach when looking at the different coins that I choose to have my miners mine.
 I look for coins with different algorithms and different use cases.
 I look for different and well-staffed developer teams.
-I also look at smaller, newer coins such as Electroneum and Zcash as they have the most ability to grow exponentially versus the more established coins like Bitcoin and Ethereum.
+I also look at smaller, newer coins such as Ravencoin and as they have the most ability to grow exponentially versus the more established coins like Bitcoin.

 Purchasing Miners with maximum flexibility.

 Miners that can only mine one algorithm (most ASIC) miners are by design not as flexible as miners that can mine any algorithm (CPU or GPU miners for example).

 Once an ASIC miner’s algorithm is no longer profitable to mine, you now have an expensive paperweight.
 The miner costs more to operate that the revenue generated per day.
 With CPU or GPU miners, you can resell them as they can be used for other purposes (servers, general computing, etc) in addition to just mining.
 If you want to keep mining, you can always change to a different coin or algorithm that is profitable.

 I do use a majority of ASIC miners, but I look for miners that have a lot of different coins available to mine for that specific algorithm.
 For example an SHA-256 ASIC miner can mine 17 different coins.

 The cost savings can be substantial versus buying new and shipping the miners from China (especially with the 25% tariff).
 Ebay and other auction websites are a great source to pick up used cryptocurrency miners.